Festive Swim Dos & Don’ts

 DO:

 • Do take special care to have your breathing under control before immersing your shoulders or swimming.
 The gasp reflex is involuntary and occurs with a significant rise in heart rate.
 Both the gasp reflex and hyperventilation can result in you aspirating water (breathing it into your lungs).
 This can lead to panic and drowning.
 Some people like to stand waist deep, put their hands under the water, splash a little water on their cheeks, and wait for breathing to normalise.
-Others like to focus on the exhale, puffing air out, as they regularise their breathing.
+Others like to focus on the exhale, puffing air out, as they regulate their breath.

 • Do take care when entering the sea, especially during the first few minutes of gasping and shock.